 One serving suggestion: big spinach salads with Oven Baked Macaroni and Cheese (and some goodies in the background as a teaser — that post is coming soon!)

 Another delicious way to eat Oven Baked Macaroni: with a big bowl of yeast rolls!

 Last but not least, another carb indulgence: Oven Baked Macaroni and Cheese acting as a side dish to our Taco Stuffed Crescent Rolls (another great and easy recipe I’ll have to post soon!)

 Yields: a large casserole dish; serves about 4.

 3 tablespoons butter

 1 block sharp cheddar cheese, grated (or about 4 cups)

 1 package breakfast sausage links or bulk sausage, cooked (optional)

 a sprinkle of fresh chopped chives (optional)

 Preheat oven to 400 degrees.
 Spray large, rectangular pyrex dish with nonstick cooking spray.
 Put butter into dish and set it in the oven as it preheats.
 When butter is melted, take the dish out and add macaroni.
 Stir until macaroni is coated.
 Add milk, cheese, salt, and pepper.
 Stir and make sure ingredients are evenly distributed.
-Bake at 400 for 45 minutes, stirring once during baking.
+Bake at 400 for 45 minutes, stirring twice during baking.
 Place cooked breakfast sausages on top (and sprinkle a little extra cheese if desired) and heat in oven until hot.
 Sprinkle on fresh chopped chives if desired.